rlucente-se-jboss/anbox-f34/README.md

 to run the [Android Team Awareness Kit (ATAK)](https://www.civtak.org/) on a Fedora 34 instance.

-## Build and install custom kernel with ashmem and binder
+## Build and install custom kernel with ashmem and binder drivers
 Copy or clone this repository to the target host where you'll install this kernel and run anbox.
-Make sure to also modify the `git config` options to match your git username and email in the `build-anbox-kernel.sh` script.
 Get the repo using:

+    cd ~
     git clone https://github.com/rlucente-se-jboss/anbox-f34.git
     cd anbox-f34

+NB: Make sure to also modify the `git config` options to match your git username and email in the `build-anbox-kernel.sh` script.

 You'll need the `ashmem` and `binder` drivers so run the following command and provide your password when requested for `sudo`: